-Inventory Turnover: The inventory turnover ratio is the number of times a warehouse has shipped and replenished its inventory over a specific period.
+Inventory Turnover Ratio (ITR) or Unit Turn Ratio (UTR): The number of times a warehouse has shipped and replenished its inventory over a specific period.
 Fast-moving items are allocated preferential locations.
 Placing products with a high turnover rate close to the storage and retrieval area keeps average travel distances in the warehouse short and enables quick access.